MiFIR Reporting

 XML Schema v1.2.0

-From 2 February 2022, ESMA has implemented an XML Schema in order to support distribution of sub-class level information within the non-equity results files: non-equity results files published by ESMA will make use of a new XML Schema (FULNCR).
+From 2 February 2022, ESMA has implemented an XML Schema in order to support the distribution of sub-class level information within the non-equity results files: non-equity results files published by ESMA will make use of a new XML Schema (FULNCR).
 The new schema relates to the non-equity result files published on the Register of the Financial Instruments Transparency System (FITRS).
 The other XML Schema remain unchanged.

 Version 1.2.0 of the XML Schema can be found here.